Localization and integrability breaking in weakly interacting Floquet circuits: Results

 However, the results for the CNOT and the SWAP line lie not directly on top of each other.
 This difference may originate from the specific choice of the vector $\vec{c}$.
 On the CNOT line, two Schmidt coefficients $\lambda_l$~[cf. Eq.~\eqref{eq:schmidt_decomposition}] are zero \cite{balakrishnan_operator-schmidt_2011}, which is not the case for any other choice of $\vec{c}$ in the Weyl chamber.
 Therefore the finite size behavior visible in $r$ and $S/S_{\text{Page}}$ may be affected by this choice of $\vec{c}$ (see Appendix~\ref{sec:opee_swap_cnot} for a more quantitative comparison).

 For our further studies, we choose three parameter lines that differ in the number of non-vanishing coefficients $c_i$: the SWAP line, the iSWAP line, and the CNOT line~(cf Sec.~\ref{sec:floquet_circuit}).
 The gap ratio and the half-chain entanglement entropy on these lines of the Weyl chamber and systems sizes are shown in Fig.~\ref{fig:gapratio_and_EE}.
 In all three cases, we see a crossover between an MBL regime~(indicated by a small eigenstate entanglement entropy and an $r$-value close to the Poissonian case) for small interactions towards a thermal regime at large interactions.
-Besides, an analysis of the entanglement entropy fluctuations is shown in Appendix Sec.~\ref{sec:entropy_fluctuactions}.

-Furthermore, the curves of different system sizes intersect.
-We then compare the different crossings between consecutive system sizes in order to check the stability of the phase in the thermodynamic limit~\cite{pal_many-body_2010}.
+The curves of different system sizes intersect.
+Analogously to Ref.~\cite{morningstar_avalanches_2022,oganesyan_localization_2007,luitz_many-body_2015}, we then compare the different crossings between consecutive system sizes to check the stability of the phase in the thermodynamic limit~\cite{pal_many-body_2010}.
 In Fig.~\ref{fig:crossings}, the crossings of gap ratio and entanglement entropy for consecutive sizes $L$ and $L+2$ are shown.
 The trend of the crossing suggests a scaling $\propto 1/L$, at least for the accessible system sizes.
 Remarkably, finite size effects for the half-chain entanglement entropy are less pronounced in comparison to the r-value.
 The trend of the data suggests that the crossings are shifting towards zero in the limit $L\rightarrow\infty$, thus ergodicity is restored at any finite interaction.
 However, given the smallness of the accessible system sizes, we can not rule out a change in the trend at larger sizes.

-It has been recently shown that non-interacting spin systems with small perturbative interaction undergo a Fock space type delocalization ``transition" that marks the onset of quantum chaos \cite{bulchandani_onset_2022}.
-Taking $\epsilon$ as the integrability breaking parameter, the value $\epsilon_c$ denotes the onset of chaos scaling as $\epsilon_c \sim (L\log L)^{-1}$ with increasing system size.
-In Fig.~\ref{fig:gap_ratio_rescaled} we test such scaling for $s(\vec{c})$ for both gap ratio and eigenstate entanglement entropy.
-Although the available system sizes do not allow us to discern the $\log L$ component, the linear scaling is clearly visible.
-From this perspective, the MBL-thermalization crossover appears as an ordinary integrability-breaking phenomenon for finite system sizes.